-Academic progress is assessed yearly between the faculty and student, and faculty will request a formal annual review from first-year students and may request them from continuing students as needed.
-The Vice Chair of Graduate Affairs and the Graduate Student Affairs Officer work together in determining those students who will benefit from a required annual review.
-Faculty rely on the information from annual review forms for decisions pertaining to funding, fellowships, and teaching assistantships.
+Academic progress is assessed yearly between the faculty and student.
+First-year students should initiate a formal annual review with their Faculty Adviser in the Spring quarter and submit the completed form to the Graduate Student Affairs Officer by the end of the quarter.
+Continuing students should initiate a formal annual review in the Fall quarter with their Faculty Adviser or Doctoral Committee Chair and submit the completed form to the Graduate Student Affairs Officer no later than the end of the second week in Winter quarter.
 Please be aware that the annual reviews should be completed in a timely manner to enable accurate evaluation of student performance.
-It is the student's responsibility to 1) fill out their portion of the review form, 2) ensure that their Faculty Adviser or Doctoral Committee Chair fills out their portion, and 3) send the form to the department's Graduate Student Affairs Officer.
+Faculty rely on the information from annual review forms for decisions pertaining to funding, fellowships, graduate research assistantships and teaching assistantships.
+It is the student's responsibility to 1) fill out their portion of the review form, 2) ensure that their Faculty Adviser or Doctoral Committee Chair fills out their portion, and 3) send the form to the department's Graduate Student Affairs Officer [effective Spring 2022].